walze/waffles/docs/DEVELOPMENT.md

 ## 🏆 Core Principles

-1. Release process is fully **automatic**, including publishing to npm, version bumps, and changelog generation
+1. Release process is fully **automated**, including publishing to npm, version bumps, and changelog generation
 2. Has a lightweight isolated **component development environment** — Workbench
 3. Official documentation and Workbench consumes the **same modules** that are later published to npm
 4. All tests are **co-located** with components, both unit and e2e stories